onflow/docs/docs/evm/cadence/vm-bridge.md

 ```

 This uri value could be a pointer to some offchain metadata if you expect your metadata to be static.
 Or you could
 couple the `uri()` method with the utility contract below to serialize the onchain metadata on the fly.
+Alternatively,
+you may choose to host a metadata proxy which serves the requested token URI content.

 ### SerializeMetadata